Yes, the Tutanota webmail client is forever free with 1 GB of free storage for private users.

 Search is executed locally via an encrypted search index to guarantee security and privacy of your data as well as your search queries.
 As the search index needs to be stored in your browser, it does not work in private mode/incognito mode.
 Read here how our innovative full-text search on encrypted data works.

 The language in Tutanota is taken automatically from your browser or system settings.
 Please change the language there.
+Alternatively, you can go to 'Settings' -> 'Appearance' to switch the displayed language for Tutanota.

 We also invite you to join our translation project to improve Tutanota in your native language!